karl82/karl82.github.io/_drafts/equals-and-hashcode-java.md

 I had to add few fields into existing class wchih was simple POJO, but was used in collections.
 And had `equals` and `hashCode` defined.
-I forgot to update `hashCode` (which I discovered when I read my change before sending it to code review).
+I forgot to update `hashCode`. _Which I discovered when I was checking my change before sending it to code review.
+World is saved.
+Go sleep._

 #General contract for `equals` and `hashCode`